bareos/bareos/docs/manuals/source/Configuration/Director.rst

       will backup the data in device /dev/hd6.
 Note, the bf /dev/hd6 must be the raw partition itself.
 Bareos will not back it up as a raw device if you specify a symbolic link to a raw device such as my be created by the LVM Snapshot utilities.

-   -  A file-list may not contain wild-cards.
-Use directives in the Options resource if you wish to specify wild-cards or regular expression matching.
+   -  A file item may not contain wild-cards.
+      Use directives in the :ref:`fileset-options`
+      if you wish to specify wild-cards or regular expression matching.

-Exclude Dir Containing = filename
+.. config:option:: dir/fileset/include/ExcludeDirContaining

+   :type: filename

    This directive can be added to the Include section of the FileSet resource.
 If the specified filename (filename-string) is found on the Client in any directory to be backed up, the whole directory will be ignored (not backed up).
 We recommend to use the filename :file:`.nobackup`, as it is a hidden file on unix systems, and explains what is the purpose of the file.

    For example: